-This test uses a long, flexible tube called an endoscope to examine your larynx and vocal cords while you speak.
+This test uses a long, thin, flexible tube called an endoscope to examine your voice box (larynx) and vocal cords while you speak.
+The endoscope has a camera and light and is connected to a video monitor and recorder.
+It helps your doctor to see the movement of your vocal cords while you speak.

 Your doctor uses an anaesthetic spray to numb your throat.
 It takes a few minutes for the area to go numb.

-They pass a thin flexible tube called an endoscope either up your nose or down your throat.
+They pass a thin flexible tube called an endoscope either up your nose and down into your throat.
 This tube has a camera and fibre optic strobe light on the end, which your doctor uses to make a video of your vocal cords

 Getting your results

 The doctor will record the test and then replay the recording slowly.
 They will explain to you the findings of the test.